JakeRoggenbuck/load-balancer/README.md

 ## Design

 You can have an internal array of the "Application" struct.
 You can then use an iterator to choose what server to go with for each subsequent request.
+I will be making this in Go, because its a good language to use for making fast, concurrent, web systems.

 ```go
 type Application struct {